karen-nativ/Dependency-Graph/README.md

 Prerequisites
 ----------------------
-This tool requires the following libraries be installed within the Python environment you are running this script in:
+This tool requires the following libraries be installed within the Python environment you are running this script:
 * `networkx`
 * `plotly.graph_objects`
 * `plotly.offline`